An official website of the United States government

 Share This Page:

-An agent bank appealed the substandard risk rating assigned to a revolving credit during the first quarter Shared National Credit (SNC) examination.
+A participant bank appealed the pass rating assigned to an asset-based revolving credit facility during the first quarter Shared National Credit (SNC) examination.